AVoided Emissions and geneRation Tool (AVERT)

 AVERT’s Main Module estimates the displaced emissions likely to result from EE/RE programs in reference to a base-year or future-year scenario.
 Installation of AVERT’s Statistical Module and AVERT’s Future-Year Scenario Template is not necessary to use AVERT’s Main Module to estimate displaced emissions for EE/RE programs modeled in a historic base year.
 However, modeling displaced emissions with reference to user-created future-years requires all three AVERT modules.

 Users select one of 10 AVERT regions for analysis, upload one regional data file, and input data on the type of EE/RE program they want to analyze in AVERT.
-For EE policies and programs, users should have EE savings annual impacts (MWhs or MW), an understanding of the policies’ or programs’ temporal profiles (e.g., would the EE program save energy during peak periods or the same amount through the year).
-For RE programs, users will need to know the total capacity of the solar or wind resource they are interesting in analyzing.
+For EE policies and programs, users should have EE savings annual impacts (MWhs or MW) and an understanding of the policies’ or programs’ temporal profiles (e.g., would the EE program save energy during peak periods or the same amount through the year).
+For RE programs, users will need to know the total capacity of the solar or wind resource they are interested in analyzing.

 The AVERT Main Module provides output in the form of county-level emissions and generation tables and charts for the user’s selected AVERT region.
 It also produces SMOKE-formatted data for advanced air modeling applications.